EdwinBoos/fullstack-web/README.md

 The very same concept is implemented with DELETE.
 The first route, will give back all records of users after deleting the user with id 3.
-The second route, will give back a empty object and should be used when we don't need to display a list for example on a detail page of users.
+The second route, will give back a empty object and should be used when we don't need to update a list (for example in a detail page of all users)
 <h3> What type of extension is allowed for the field photo? </h3>

  ``` .jpeg, .jpg, .png, .gif ```